nichia/nichia.github.io/_posts/2018-10-17-myfavetools_-_a_sinatra_project.markdown

 ---

-It feelt good to finish my Sinatra project, My_FaveTools.
+It felt good to finish my Sinatra project, My_FaveTools.

 MyFaveTools is a Sinatra web application created to keep track of and share my favorite study videos, software, documents, and other tools that I find useful.